-Late 2015, I found myself in creative crisis.
+In late 2015, I found myself in a creative crisis.
 The thoughts that were running through my head, “It has all has been done before.
 There is nothing I can do to add value to the world.”
-These words have crossed the minds of many artists, and usually when they are confronted by the proverbial fork on the road.
-My catalyst was mother’s sudden and all-consuming illness.
-After her passing I was drained and empty of any desires.
-It took over 18-month before I could even hold a thought of making art again.
+These words have crossed the minds of many artists, usually when they are confronted by the proverbial fork in the road.
+My catalyst was my mother’s sudden and all-consuming illness.
+After her passing, I was drained and empty of any desires.
+It took over 18 months before I could even hold a thought of making art again.

 It was the birth of my first grandchild in 2019 that presented a fresh new focus.
 Carrying only my iPad and Apple Pencil, I set off by plane to meet him.
 He was and is, the most enchanting being of awesomeness.
-On that first meeting I imagined telling him stories through art.
-Messages that I would leave behind for him to discover through his life.
+During that first meeting, I imagined telling him stories through art.
+Messages that I would leave behind for him to discover throughout his life.
 While he napped I started following Skillshare courses and learned Procreate and eventually made him a special version of the poster called, “Life’s a Safari”.
-That spark, took me unexpectedly and passionately down the new road of digital-painting and a whole new creative adventure evolved into the art you find on www.lorettabusch.com
+That spark took me unexpectedly and passionately down the new road of digital painting and a whole new creative adventure evolved into the art you find on www.lorettabusch.com

 Step 2 – Push and pull some paint around.
 The act of painting is seductive and non-objective abstraction offers freedom, while colour is the drug.
 The poet Lisa Robertson wrote: “Colour, like a hormone, acts across, embarrasses, seduces.
 It stimulates the juicy interval in which emotion and sentiment twist.”